abpframework/abp/docs/en/framework/ui/mvc-razor-pages/overall.md

 Currently, three themes are **officially provided**:

 * The [Basic Theme](Basic-Theme.md) is the minimalist theme with the plain Bootstrap style.
 It is **open source and free**.
-* The [Lepton Theme](https://commercial.abp.io/themes) is a **commercial** theme developed by the core ABP team and is a part of the [ABP Commercial](https://commercial.abp.io/) license.
+* The [Lepton Theme](https://commercial.abp.io/themes) is a **commercial** theme developed by the core ABP team and is a part of the [ABP](https://commercial.abp.io/) license.
 * The [LeptonX Theme](https://x.leptontheme.com/) is a theme that has both [commercial](https://docs.abp.io/en/commercial/latest/themes/lepton-x/mvc) and [lite](../../../ui-themes/lepton-x-lite/asp-net-core.md) choices.

-There are also some community-driven themes for the ABP Framework (you can search on the web).
+There are also some community-driven themes for the ABP (you can search on the web).

 ### Base Libraries